 One day some years ago, I was looking through a box of memorabilia in my garage, and I came upon my mother’s handwritten journal and a large stack of letters that she had written me during her final months of life.
 I hadn’t looked at my mother’s journal since immediately after her death from mesothelioma in 1992.

 When I read my mother’s journal for the second time, I realized that she wanted her journal published so that her experiences could help others.
-I then spent months transcribing my mother’s handwritten journal and letters and finally published them in my book entitled Eighteen Months To Live.
+I then spent months transcribing my mother’s handwritten journal and letters and finally published them in my book An Inspiring True Story Eighteen Months To Live.

 Writing the prologue, epilogue, and narration that were required to turn my mother’s journal into a book awakened something in me that I was not previously aware of – my love of writing.
 Shortly after publishing my book, I started my blog Rachele Baker, Veterinarian and Author.